Ada-Developers-Academy/core-unit-3/learning-another-language/our-path.md

 Jing has been working on a Python project with their team for the last few months.
 They've had ups and downs, but the project is getting deployed.
 They feel very proud of their work.

-However, Jing's manager just called them into a meeting.
+Excitingly, Jing's manager just called them into a meeting.
 There's a new opportunity and the manager is recommending Jing to join this new team!
 It's a great opportunity for them.
 However, there's one huge concern: Jing's new team will build software in JavaScript.

 Jing has never seen JavaScript code before, much less written it!